-Part B: Limousines and Other Passenger Directed Vehicles Service Area Service # Originating Area: Transportation of passengers may only originate from: (This is where you want to pick up passengers.) · · · · · · · · · · · · · · · · · · · !
-Note Originating areas may be stated in terms of: municipalities, regional districts or highway corridors.
+Part B: Limousines and Other Passenger Directed Vehicles Service Area g Area: Transportation of passengers may only originate from:

+Originating areas may be stated in terms of: municipalities, regional districts or highway corridors.
 The Board will not accept an originating area of "anywhere in British Columbia".
-If you want to serve on airport, ferry terminal or other transportation hub, you need to check to see If it is in the municipality you are applying for.
-If not, you must include it as an originating area.
-Destination Area: Transportation of passengers may terminate at: (This is where you want to drop off passengers) !
-Note Destination areas may be stated in terms of: municipalities, regional districts or highway corridors.
+If you want to serve an airport, ferry terminal or other transportation hub, you need to check to see If it is in the municipality you are applying for.
+If not, you must include it as an originating area. on Area: Transportation of passengers may terminate at: • Destination areas may be stated in terms of: municipalities, regional districts or highway corridors.
 The Board will accept a destination area of "anywhere in British Columbia".
-If you wont to serve an airport, ferry terminal or other transportation hub, you need to check to see if it is in the municipality you are applying for.
-If not, you may need to include it as a destination area.
-1 f you h av e m ore than one service area , please complete another sheet Return or Reverse Trips Please check the appropriate box if you are asking for any of the following terms and conditions.
-Your application pockage should explain why you require these authorizations.
+If you want to serve an airport, ferry terminal or other transportation hub, you need to check to see if it is in the municipality you are applying for.
+If not, you may need to include it as a destination area. f you have m ore than one service area , please complete another sheet Return or Reverse Trips Please check the appropriate box if you are asking for any of the following terms and conditions.
+Your application package should explain why you require these authorizations.
 Return Trips - allows you to pick up passengers in a destination area in very limited circumstances Standard Wording The same passengers may only be returned from where their trip terminates in the destination area to any point in the originating area if the return trip is arranged by the time the originating trip terminates.
 Reverse Trips (limited) - allows you to pick up passengers in a destination area in very limited circumstances Standard Wording Transportation of passengers may only originate in the destination area if the transportation terminates in the originating area and the cost of the trip is billed to an active account held by the licence holder that was established before the trip was arranged.
-Reverse Trips (unlimited) - allows you to Standard Wording Note: This is ngers in a destination area. s not a comman term and icence, especially in urban Transportation of passengers may only originate in the destination area if the transportation terminates in the originating area.
-Landrate 1
+Reverse Trips (unlimited) - ollows you to Standard Wording Note: This is s not a common term and Transportation of passengers may only originate in the destination area if the transportation terminates in the originating area. on Area: e you want to engers.) on Area: e you want to engers) f you have m eck the approximate.
+Your applications.
+Return Trip passengers in limited circum Reverse Tri pick up passen very limited con Reverse Tri pick up passen very limited con g Area: Transportation of passes a you want to engers.)
+Originating areas may be stated in corridors.
+The Board will not accept you want to serve on airport, ferry if it is in the municipality you are appropriate.
+Destination areas may be stated in corridors.
+The Board will accept a corridors.
+The Board will accept accept accept and accept accept accept and accept acce

-Part B: Limousines and Other Passenger Directed Vehicles (continued) Other Terms and Conditions Please check the appropriate box if you are asking for any of the following authorizations To take passengers out of BC To provide transportation services under a contract to a company (Attach a copy of the contract or agreement to enter a contract) Other terms and conditions (Please describe any other term and condition that you would like.)
+Part B: Limousines and Other Passenger Directed Vehicles (continued) Other Terms and Conditions Please ch eck the appropriate box if you are asking for any of the following authorizations To take passengers out of BC To provide transportation services under a contract to a company (Attach a copy of the contract or agreement to enter a contract) Other terms and conditions (Please describe any other term and condition that you would like.)